-- Zero Visibility Mobile Bomas: Research has shown that if a lion can’t see through a barrier it won’t jump in.
+- Holistic Land and Livestock management: Research has shown that if a lion can’t see through a barrier it won’t jump in.
 Similarly, for cattle, if they can’t see the lion outside the boma (even if they smell it and hear it) they won’t break out in panic, which in turn attracts predators.
 In over 3 years of use not a single stock animal has been killed in a zero visibility mobile-boma by either a lion or a hyena

 - Rocket Stoves: Manufacturing highly efficient rocket stoves, from local materials, serves several purposes including protecting rural families from cooking smoke related diseases, reduced the need for collecting large amounts of wood, which can be time consuming and brings people in to contact with local wildlife.
 In addition, taking less wood from the local environment is enable our native tress to regenerate.

 - Permaculture: As human impact on the planet becomes more evident to all, the diminishing resources, changing climate, and loss of species and biodiversity can become overwhelming.
 At the Soft Foot Alliance, we believe there is hope through using a holistic, solutions inspired approach.
 Permaculture design is about creating regenerative human habitats, turning away from destructive behaviour to habits that enrich our lives and environment at the same time.